 If a developer wishes to decrease the original bond amount based on work that has been completed, a bond reductionmay be requested.
 Only projects not in default or at least 30 percent complete are eligible for a reduction.

-An updated Surety Value Estimate showing the percentages of work completed for each listed item must be completed and submitted with the appropriate fee to the Bonds and Agreements Center.
+A current Surety Value Estimate using the current year's Unit Price Schedule and showing the percentages of work completed for each listed item must be completed and submitted with the appropriate fee to the Bonds and Agreements Center.

 Staff notifies the developer of the reduction once the completed work has been verified by a county site inspector.
 Reductions are limited to three per year and are only permitted to be reduced by a specified percentage of the original estimate.